Submitting poetry and prose

 For overseas contributors we are restricted due to currency exchanges and postage rates.
 So the following applies:

-For Overseas poets, flash fiction writers and illustrators – two copies of the issue you appear in.
+For Overseas poets, flash fiction writers and illustrators – one copy of the issue you appear in.

 For Overseas story writers and featured artists – three copies of the issue you appear in.